Fr75s/kdenlive-title-gen/format.md

 - kdenlive:control_uuid: A different unique UUID for this tractor.
 Unused elsewhere.
 - kdenlive:id: A unique numerical ID for this tractor, much like those for our `<producer>`s.
 - kdenlive:clip_type: The same clip_type property as in our `<producer>`s, except 0 because it is a Video Source.
-- kdenlive:file_hash: I don't know why there's a file hash for a Sequence defined entirely within this file...
+- kdenlive:file_hash: The MD5 hash of the sequence's UUID, **including the curly brackets**.
 - kdenlive:folderid: Same as a `<producer>`.

 Then we get a *whole bunch* of `kdenlive.sequenceproperties` properties.
 I'll remove the prefix to make defining each of these easier.